 In 2015, the Federal Trade Commission released their new rules for Disclosure Compliance.
 These rules are set in place to ensure that readers or viewers of web media (blogs, Youtube videos, etc.) know if the blogger/presenter is sponsored, endorsed, or partnered with a different company.
 In blog terms, the readers need to know if the blogger is making money by sharing a link or product.

-In compliance with the FTC guidelines, please be assured that unless stated specifically, I receive no compensation from any links provided (other than my PayPal donation links).
+In compliance with the FTC guidelines, please be assured that unless stated specifically, I receive no compensation from any links provided.
 APupStop.com is not a sponsored blog.

 What are affiliate links?

 Purchases are made on external affiliate company websites: When a reader clicks on an affiliate link located on .com to purchase an item, the reader buys the item from the seller directly (not from APupStop.com).
-Amazon and/or other companies pay APupStop.com a small commission or other compensation for promoting their website or products through their affiliate program.
+The sponsor companies pay APupStop.com a small commission or other compensation for promoting their website or products through their affiliate program.

 Prices are exactly the same for you if your purchase is through an affiliate link or a non-affiliate link.
 You will not pay more by clicking through to the link.

-*At present, I no longer have any affiliate links to, especially, Amazon or Chewy.com.
+*At present, I no longer have any affiliate links to Amazon or Chewy.com and I no longer use PayPal.
 I will not affiliate with businesses and corporations that use bully tactics against other, smaller businesses for political or social control.
 Thus, the info below is merely a statement to comply with FTC guidelines.
-We do hope, in the future, to make affiliations with businesses of integrity that seek to encourage growth of other businesses–as opposed to attempting to destroy others’ businesses, such as Amazon and Chewy.com have perpetrated.
+We do hope, in the future, to make affiliations with businesses of integrity that seek to encourage growth of other businesses–as opposed to attempting to destroy others’ businesses, such as Amazon and Chewy.com and PayPal have perpetrated on innocent folks.

 1. Affiliate links.